Mochammad Sabillah

-Mochammad Al Amin Syukur Fisabillah (born 10 May 1994 in Bontang) is an Indonesian professional footballer who plays as a centre-back for Liga 2 club Persipa Pati.
+Mochammad Al Amin Syukur Fisabillah (born 10 May 1994 in Bontang) is an Indonesian professional footballer who plays as a centre-back.

 Club career

 Kalteng Putra

 He was signed for Kalteng Putra to play in Liga 2 in the 2020 season.
 Despite the 2020 season being canceled after one match due to the COVID-19 pandemic.

 Persik Kediri

 In 2021, Sabil signed a contract with Liga 1 club Persik Kediri.
 He made his league debut on 14 January 2022 against Persikabo 1973 at the Ngurah Rai Stadium, Denpasar.

 PSMS Medan (loan)

 In 2021, Sabil signed a contract with Liga 2 club PSMS Medan, on loan from Persik Kediri.
 He made his league debut on 7 October 2021 against KS Tiga Naga at the Gelora Sriwijaya Stadium, Palembang.

 PSIS Semarang

 In 2023, Sabil signed a contract with Liga 1 club PSIS Semarang.
 He made his league debut on 14 August 2023 against Dewa United at the Indomilk Arena, Tangerang Regency.